 0%

-COGx Empowers Educators with a tool box of strategies to capture your students’ attention, address processing speed and leverage working memory.
+COGx empowers educators with a tool box of strategies to capture your students’ attention, address processing speed and leverage working memory.

-Understanding the types of attention, causes of inattention, and strategies to capture and sustain focus.
+The types of attention, causes of inattention, and strategies to capture and sustain focus.

 How working memory functions, ways to reduce cognitive overload, and strategies to help students retain and recall information.